“Racism will continue in this country until we face up to our past and stop pretending it didn’t happen” – Esther Lawson

 RACISM is alive and thriving on the streets and in schools across the UK – and it’s getting worse, according to author and campaigner Esther Lawson.

-“The sad truth unfortunately is that racism is on the rise in Britain, but today’s racism is about more than just colour prejudice, it’s manifested into xenophobia against anyone from another country be that India, China, Eastern Europe or anywhere else in the world.”
+“But today’s racism is about more than just colour prejudice, it’s manifested into xenophobia against anyone from another country be that India, China, Eastern Europe or anywhere else in the world.”

 Wogamatter is the author’s personal account of growing up in racist Britain

 PRECIOUS MOMENTS: Young Esther (right) with her Kenyan mum and two sisters.